 In your college application (in the "Additional Information section" or in an essay, if appropriate), you may want to address why you started your activities late in your high school career, and what you managed to contribute and learn through the activities you started your junior year.

-Unfortunately, if you have spent your entire high school career genuinely doing nothing, you have hurt your chances of getting into many schools.
+Unfortunately, if you have spent your entire high school career genuinely doing no extracurriculars, you've hurt your chances of getting into many schools.

 At this point, I would recommend two things:

 Firstly, focus on your test scores and application essays.
 Many less competitive schools will accept students based just off of grades and test scores.
 If you are already a senior, there's not much you can do about your grades (it's a bit late to turn a 2.0 into a 4.0)—but you can definitely impress with a top SAT or ACT score.

 Similarly, sometimes students can really sway an admission committee's opinion with a fantastic essay that shows strong passion for something.
 Though you won't be able to back up this passion with an extracurricular, your essays are now the best way you have to express who you are as a person, what kind of college student you will become, and what your goals and interests are for the future.